k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_settings.md

 Click [here](04_plugin_framework.md#built-in-plugins) for more details about these Profiling plugins.

-## Classifier PII & Masking Setup
+## PII & Masking Tab

-The **Classifier PII & Masking Setup** tab allows to view and update the PII and Catalog-based masking settings of each classification.
+The **PII & Masking** tab allows to view and update the PII and Catalog-based masking settings of each classification.
 The PII indicator is used by the *Classification PII Marker* built-in plugin.
 The Masking setup is used by the Catalog Masking actors as described later in this article.

 <img src="images/settings_pii_mask.png" />